ibm-cloud-docs/text-to-speech/developer-overview.md

 SDKs are available for the {{site.data.keyword.texttospeechshort}} service to simplify the development of speech applications. {{site.data.keyword.ibmwatson}} SDKs are available for many popular programming languages and platforms.

 -   For a complete list of SDKs and links to the SDKs on GitHub, see [Using SDKs](/docs/services/watson?topic=watson-using-sdks).
--   For detailed information about all methods of the Node, Java, Python, Ruby, and Go SDKs for the {{site.data.keyword.texttospeechshort}} service, see the [API reference](https://{DomainName}/apidocs/text-to-speech){: external}.
+-   For detailed information about all methods of the Node, Java&trade;, Python, Ruby, Swift, and Go SDKs for the {{site.data.keyword.texttospeechshort}} service, see the [API reference](https://{DomainName}/apidocs/text-to-speech){: external}.

 ## Learning more about application development
 {: #learn}